 Grace reveals a technicality that could free convicted cop killer Lyle Torrey.
 But a certain police officer, named Lt.
 Dolan, tries to prevent Grace from getting Torrey released pending a new trial.
 Becker forms a partnership with Dave Meyer in trying to make their own do-it-yourself-divorce video tape to market to the masses.
 Meanwhile, Abby grows more attracted to Lt.
 Ringstrom and they finally begin a torrid affair.
 Also, Kelsey and Markowitz meet with a possible birth mother to adopt her baby.

 12 January 1989

 Kuzak returns to the firm after his suspension and represents Lawrence Stone, the head of a nudist colony who is faced with being closed down due to nuisance complaints from the neighbors while one of the members, Tracy Shoe, is revealed to have a hidden agenda to the case.
-Meanwhile, Benny develops a crush on Becker's current girlfriend, Allison Gottlieb, the director for his divorce video, after he saves her from a rude bar patron.
+Meanwhile, Benny develops a crush on Becker's current girlfriend, Alison Gottlieb, the director for his divorce video, after he saves her from a rude bar patron.
 Also, Victor represents a hospital that does not want to let a brain-dead woman be taken off life support.

 19 January 1989